 There is no advance application needed to participate in the Freshmen or Sophomore level course; however, an orientation program, held just prior to the start of the semester, is recommended.
-Interested students should contact the AFROTC Detachment 075 Unit Admissions Officer at (619) 594-5545 or see the website below for more information.
+Interested students should contact the AFROTC Detachment 075 Unit Admissions Officer at (619) 594-5545 or visit www.det075.com.